anordhoff/dotfiles/README.md

 ## font

-Icons for desktop apps (such as waybar) are pulled from the Font Awesome icon pack (`ttf-font-awesome` arch package)
+Icons for desktop apps (such as waybar) are pulled from the Font Awesome icon pack (`ttf-font-awesome` arch package) (`fontawesome-fonts` fedora package)

+San Francisco fonts can be cloned and installed from https://github.com/AppleDesignResources/SanFranciscoFont and https://www.cufonfonts.com/font/sf-mono

 ## keyboard